How to Belt

 Although this information is useful in terms of defining Belt from a scientific perspective, Belt is best learned by experiencing the sounds and sensations.

-Estill Voice Training™ is taught via individual Figures for Voice™ that are designed to give you full, independent control over the structures of your voice such as the Vocal Folds, Larynx position, AES and Anchoring mentioned above.
+Estill Voice Training™ is taught via individual Figures for Voice™ that are designed to give you full, independent control over the structures of your voice such as the Vocal Folds, Larynx position, twang and Anchoring mentioned above.
 Andy would ensure you have mastered each of the Figures in isolation before encouraging you to Belt.

 Is Belt dangerous?